 #2 Monies in Our Ordinary Account (OA) And Special Account (SA) Will Be Transferred Over To Our Retirement Account (RA) For A Second Time

-At age 55, our Retirement Account (RA) is created and savings from our SA and OA, up to the Full Retirement Sum (FRS), will be transferred to our RA.
+At age 55, our Retirement Account (RA) is created, and savings from our SA and OA, up to the Full Retirement Sum (FRS), will be transferred to our RA.
+Our SA will also close at age 55.

-If we are born in 1958 or after, by the time we turn 65 and are eligible for payouts, there would be another transfer from our SA and OA to our RA, if our RA savings is less than our FRS.
+If we were born in 1958 or later, by the time we turn 65 and are eligible for payouts, there will be another transfer from our OA to our RA if our RA savings are less than our FRS.
 This transfer would be up to the amount of our cohort’s FRS and would enable us to receive higher monthly CPF payouts.

-For members turning 65 from 2023, this second transfer of OA and SA savings to RA, will happen when we start our monthly payouts instead of when we are eligible to start payouts at 65.
-So if we choose to defer our payouts, the transfer will also be deferred until the start of payouts.
+For members turning 65 from 2026, the second transfer of OA savings to RA will occur when we start monthly payouts, rather than when we are eligible to start payouts at 65.
+If we choose to defer our payouts, the transfer will be deferred until payouts begin.

 Read Also: What Happens To Your CPF Monies After Transferring It To Your Retirement Account (RA) At Age 55?